dalyIsaac/onenote-markdown/README.md

 }
 ```

-To attach to an existing Chrome instance, ensure that Chrome from the command line as:
+To attach to an existing Chrome instance, ensure that Chrome is launched from the command line as:

 Windows